cloudflare/cloudflare-docs/content/email-security/email-configuration/lists/allowed-patterns.md

 # Allowed patterns

-When you set up **allowed patterns**, Cloudflare Cloud Email Security email security exempts messages that match certain patterns from normal detection scanning.
+When you set up **allowed patterns**, Email Security email security exempts messages that match certain patterns from normal detection scanning.

 ## Add an allowed pattern

 To create a new allowed pattern:

-1. Log in to the [Cloud Email Security dashboard](https://horizon.area1security.com/).
+1. Log in to the [Email Security dashboard](https://horizon.area1security.com/).
 2. Go to **Settings** (the gear icon).
 3. On **Email Configuration**, go to **Allow List** > **Allowed Patterns**.
 4. Select **+ New Pattern**.